acantril/learn-cantrill-io-labs/aws-elastic-wordpress-evolution/02_LABINSTRUCTIONS/STAGE4 - Add EFS and Update the LT.md

 for `Tier` set `Standard`
 For `Type` set `String`
 for `Data Type` set `text`
-for `Value` set the file system ID `fs-XXXXXXX` which you just noted down (use your own file system ID)
+for `Value` set the DNS NAME which you just noted down.
 Click `Create Parameter`